MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-make-offers.md

 8. Fill in the remaining fields in the **Sales Quote** window as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 You are now ready to fill in the sales order lines for products that you are selling to the customer or for any transaction with the customer that you want to record in a G/L account.
 If you have set up recurring sales lines for the customer, such as a monthly replenishment order, then you can insert these lines on the order by choosing the **Get Recurring Sales Lines** action.
 9. On the **Lines** FastTab, in the **Type** field, select what type of product, charge, or transaction that you will post for the customer with the sales line.
 10. In the **No.** field, select a record to post according to the value in the **Type** field.

    You leave the **No.** field empty in the following cases:
-   -If the line is for a comment.
+   *  If the line is for a comment.
 Write the comment in the **Description** field.
-   -If the line is for a nonstock item.
+   *  If the line is for a nonstock item.
 Choose the **Select Nonstock Items** action.
 For more information, see [How to: Work With Nonstock Items](inventory-how-work-nonstock-items.md).

 11. In the **Quantity** field, enter how many units of the product, charge, or transaction that the line will record for the customer.